Research on entrepreneurial personality

 5.Determination

-on achieving a singular, long-term goal.
+Some people call this characteristic “grit,” the ability to focus intentlyon achieving a singular, long-term goal.
 Studies show that grit is a reliable predictor of

 achievement and success, whether the goal involves launching a successful business,